Robert Stearns (pastor): Eagles' Wings and Israel

 Stearns founded many Eagles' Wings organizational initiatives, a main component of which is sponsoring trips to Israel.
 Bishop Stearns has brought over 25,000 people to the Holy Land, and has led dozens of specifically Christian delegations to visit Israel.
+One of its initiatives, the Nexus Leadership Missions organized by the Israel Christian Nexus, provides intensive educational tours of Israel for pastoral leaders.

 He established the "Israel Experience College Scholarship Program," usually called "Israel Experience," a Christian equivalent of Birthright Israel, which brings college-age Christian students to Israel.
 The first group, a "pilot" trip with eleven participants, visited Israel in June 2004.